nicktodd/dockerlabs/docs/module5_openshift4.md

 Congratulations!
 You have successfully deployed an application to OpenShift, once using a Docker image from Dockerhub and then using a Git repository which contains a Dockerfile.
 In that case, Openshift build the Docker image.

-## Summary

-In this exercise, you have successfully deployed a an application to OpenShift.